alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 Finally, it's being used to optimize performance and experiences over the web through its potential compilation to web assembly.

 Alright, enough pitching.
-Let's dig into the language with an example.
+Let's dig into the language and build something.

-After mulling my personal backlog for a bit, I decided a simple blog page scaffolder would suffice.
-This seemed like a reasonable choice; building a file-generating program involves many things.
-Some of these include:
+After mulling my personal backlog for a bit, I've decided a simple blog page scaffolder will suffice.
+It seems like a reasonable choice; building a file-generating program involves many things, including:

 - work with different data types
 - handle IO operations